 Worked with stakeholders to implement a plan for the Jordan River; Researched funding mechanisms, negotiated between parties, and informed stakeholders; Created a model form-based code; Authored policy documents on urban planning topics.

 Taught section for a Harvard Core course titled “Designing the American City”

 My focus is using data to create intelligent public policy.
 I enjoy writing code, and consider myself advanced in R, with a passable knowledge of Python, Git, Bash (Linux), HTML, CSS, and Markdown.
 Many of my favorite projects involve machine learning and statistical modeling.
-My training in planning also included courses in economics, GIS, transit-oriented development (TOD), and design, all of which I use frequently on the job.

 “Saving Taxpayer Dollars with R,” EARL Conference, Boston, MA, 2016.